RedHatInsights/insights-results-aggregator-utils/README.md

 python gen_broken_messages.py input_file.json
 ```

 ------------------------------------------------------------------------------

 ### `gen_broken_jsons.py`

 This script read input message (that should be correct) and generates bunch of new messages.

+#### Description

 Each generated message is broken - it does not contain proper JSON object - to test how broken messages are handled on aggregator (ie. consumer) side.

 Types of input message mutation:
 * any item (identified by its key) can be removed